 Yuri Ivanov-class (Project 18280) is a fleet of two intelligence-gathering vessels built to meet specific mission needs of the Russian Navy.
 The vessels are designed by OJSC Central Design Bureau Iceberg and constructed by JSC Shipbuilding Plant Severnaya Verf.

 Equipped with antennae and electronics, the vessels are intended to provide the Russian naval forces with intelligence-gathering, surveillance, electronic warfare, command and control, communications, fleet management, and signals intelligence capabilities.

 The vessels are also capable of performing air defence missile systems detection and tracking.

 Keel for Yuri Ivanov, the lead vessel in the class, was laid in December 2004 and was rolled out in June 2013.
 It was named after vice-admiral Yuri Vasilievich Ivanov.
 Its launching ceremony was held in September 2013.

 The vessel underwent sea trials in December 2014 and was commissioned into the Russian Navy’s Baltic Fleet in July 2015.
 In November 2015, Yuri Ivanov was transferred to the Russian Navy’s Northern Fleet based in Severomorsk, Murmansk Oblast.

-Another vessel in the class is Ivan Khurs, named after vice-admiral Ivan Kuzmich Hursa.
+Another vessel in the class is Ivan Hurs, named after vice-admiral Ivan Kuzmich Hursa.
 Keel for the vessel was laid in November 2013.
-The ship was lowered into the water in May and is expected to undergo mooring trials at the end of the month.
+The ship was lowered into the water in May 2017 and underwent sea trials during February 2018 to April 2018.

-The Ivan Khurs vessel is scheduled to be commissioned into the Russian Navy's Baltic Fleet by the end of this year.
+The Ivan Hurs vessel was commissioned into the Russian Navy’s Baltic Fleet in June 2018.